mruffin/keylime.github.io/_posts/2023-17-10-remote-attestation-blog-part1.markdown

     <li> Runtime file and system integrity </li>
 </ul>

-While it won’t stop anything after an alert is raised, Keylime is still a great tool to have because it will tell you what has happened and where.
-Perfect for someone managing a lot of machines!
+In Keylime, you can implement whatever you want around the revocation hook that is provided, e.g. remove the node from the cluster when it detects that it is compromised.
+This makes Keylime a great tool to have for someone managing a lot of machines!

 Want to get in on all the action?
 Check out blog post part 2 (coming soon) in this series, <span style="color:#6B98BF"><strong> This is Keylime, a BEAST, but Totally Worth It</strong></span>, for a step-by-step tutorial on how to set up Keylime on your own machines.